-At mid-year and deep into 2017 marketing budgets, we’d like to take a look at some of the digital marketing trends experts predicted for 2017.
+We wanted to take a look at some of the digital marketing trends for aviation businesses and review what experts predict will play a pivotal role 2018.
 But before we do, let’s look at a communication phenomenon from the 19th century.
 It might shed some light on what’s happening in today’s digital marketplace!

 In the 1870s, a cartoonist named Thomas Nast, working for the Harper’s Weekly, turned his sharpened pencil on Boss Tweed and his corrupt Tammany Hall machine in New York City.